gitcoinco/grants-stack/CONTRIBUTING.md

 Before submitting a PR, please make sure that all tests, linting and formatting rules are passing.

+We squash all PRs by default.
+You can request your PR commits to not be squashed if the're well named and organized, and it would make sense to preserve their context.

 _To keep the repository clean, we may mark PRs as stale if there has been no activity for more than a week, which are then subject to closure and deletion.
 If you are stuck, feel free to reach out for help in [Discord](https://discord.gg/gitcoin)._